AxelCrypto/Data-Base-Creation/README.md

 ## 3. Valuable information

--- Query 1 : which movie has the most number of actors ?
+Query 1: What movie has the most number of actors?
--- Result: boondock ballroom with 6 actors
+Result: "Boondock Saints" with 6 actors.

--- Query 2 -- Which actor made most movies ?
+Query 2: Which actor has made the most movies?
--- Result is : Sandra kilmer with 37 movies
+Result: Sandra Bullock with 37 movies.

--- Query 3 : Which movie was the most rented
+Query 3: What was the most rented movie?
--- Result is : boogie amelie with 4 rents
+Result: "Amelie" with 4 rentals.

--- Query 4 -- who are the actors of this movie ?
+Query 4: Who are the actors in this movie?
--- Result is : Kevin Bloom.
+Result: Kevin Bacon.

--- Query 5 -- Which genre is this movie ?
+Query 5: What genre is this movie?
--- Result : music
+Result: Drama.

--- Query 6 -- Which genre has the most movies ?
+Query 6: What is the genre with the most movies?
--- Result is : Documentaries.
+Result: Drama.

--- Query 6 -- which genre is the most rented ?
+Query 7: What is the most rented genre?
--- result: documentaries

--- Query 7 What's least rented genre ?
--- result: children and horror movies
+Result: Documentary.

--- Query 8: Who's the most prolific actor in the documentary genre ?
+Query 8: Who is the most prolific actor in the documentary genre?
--- result : Ed Chase with 6 documentaries
+Result: Ed Asner with 6 documentaries.

--- Query 9: Did Ed participated in other types of movies ?
+Query 9: Has Ed participated in other types of movies?
--- Result: drama, sports, action, foreign, new
--- what an actor !
+Result: Yes, he has acted in dramas, sports movies, action movies, foreign films, and news.
+What a versatile actor!